mvrdgs/mvrdgs/README.md

 - **Learning Enthusiast:** Eager to expand my knowledge, I actively seek opportunities to learn and grow, embracing challenges as valuable learning experiences.

 ## 📚 Education
+- Bachelor's Degree - Computer Science - Universidade Estacio de Sá (2024-2027)
-- Trybe Fullstack Development Boocamp (2022)
+- Boocamp - Fullstack Development - Trybe (2022)

 ## 👥 Let's Connect!
 I'm excited to connect with like-minded developers and explore opportunities to collaborate on interesting projects.
 If you have a project in mind or simply want to chat about tech, feel free to reach out! 🌐